astral-sh/ruff-vscode/README.md

 If you want to disable Ruff, you can [disable this extension](https://code.visualstudio.com/docs/editor/extension-marketplace#_disable-an-extension) per workspace in Visual Studio Code.

+## Fix safety

+Ruff's automatic fixes are labeled as "safe" and "unsafe".
+By default, the "Fix all" action will not apply unsafe fixes.
+However, unsafe fixes can be applied manually with the "Quick fix" action.
+Application of unsafe fixes when using "Fix all" can be enabled by setting `unsafe-fixes = true` in your Ruff configuration file or adding `--unsafe-fixes` flag to the "Lint args" setting.

+See the [Ruff fix docs](https://docs.astral.sh/ruff/configuration/#fix-safety) for more details on how fix safety works.

 ## Settings

 | Settings                             | Default           | Description                                                                                                                                                                                                                                                 |